tedorellana/learning/SAA-C03.md

 - Is a secrets management service that helps you protect access to your applications, services, and IT resources

 ## Amazon CloudFront ##
-- Is a web service that speeds up distribution of your static and dynamic web content, such as .html, .css, .js, and image files, to your users.
+Is a web service that speeds up distribution of your static and dynamic web content, such as .html, .css, .js, and image files, to your users.
+CloudFront improves performance for both cacheable content (such as images and videos) and dynamic content (such as API acceleration and dynamic site delivery).

 ## Amazon Aurora (Aurora) ##
 - Is a fully managed relational database engine that's compatible with MySQL and PostgreSQL.
 You already know how MySQL and PostgreSQL combine the speed and reliability of high-end commercial databases with the simplicity and cost-effectiveness of open-source databases.
 - Better for read than write.
 - Is 5x performance improvement over MySQL on RDS and handles more read requests than write.
+- Aurora provides up to five times better latency than RDS and can scale up to ten times more packed operations per second than MySQL engine in RDS.
+It also offers an encrypted storage option for better data security

+## Amazon Relational Database Service (Amazon RDS) for MySQL ##
+Is a fully managed, open source, relational database that makes it easier to set up, operate, and scale MySQL databases in the cloud.

 ## Amazon Relational Database Service (Amazon RDS) ##
 - Is a web service that makes it easier to set up, operate, and scale a relational database in the AWS Cloud.
 It provides cost-efficient, resizable capacity for an industry-standard relational database and manages common database administration tasks.

-## VPC ##
-- Is a virtual network that closely resembles a traditional network that you'd operate in your own data center

 ## AWS Network Firewall ##
 - Is a managed firewall service that provides filtering for both inbound and outbound network traffic.
 It allows you to create rules for traffic inspection and filtering, which can help protect your production VPC.